Urilaran/vagrant/README.md

 Output is: Hello Devops 123, 1234!

 Notes:

 Gunicorn runs flask application and binds at port 3000.

-Kubernetes version is 1.21.0,
+Kubernetes version is 1.21.2,

-python image is from alpine.
+Python image is from 3.6lpine.

 Mysql image is latest mysql version.

 Private image registry version is 2.7.0.

 Kubernetes metric server and dashboard are also installed.